-For further details, please refer to the sub-section headed "Material Acquisitions and Disposals" under the section headed "Management Discussion and Analysis" to this report.
+For further details, please refer to the section headed "Material Acquisitions and Disposals" in this report.

-In order to maximise the economic values of the Group's scarce resources, the Group made an important move to monetarise the No. 20 Mine, which produces copper and nickel ores, through disposing Hami Jiatai at a consideration of RMB18 million and recorded a gain of approximately RMB1.04 million from such disposal.
-On the other hand, the Group introduced a business partner to jointly operate and manage the Group's Baiganhu Mine, which produces lead and zinc ores.
-The Group believe that the disposal of Hami Jiatai and introduction of a business partner to jointly operate and manage Baiganhu Mine will allow the Group to achieve green development of the mining segment, improve the efficiency of resource utilisation, and ultimately achieve balanced operations between resource development and ecological protection.
+In order to maximise the economic values of the Group's scarce resources, the Group made an important move to monetarise the Baiganhu Mine, which produces lead and zinc ores, through disposing Hami Jinhua at a consideration of RMB94 million and recorded a gain of approximately RMB18.34 million from such disposal.
+The Group believe that the disposal of Hami Jinhua and discontinuation of the mining business will allow the Group to focus on the coal trading and supply chain services business and accelerate its trajectory.